luijkr/blog/_posts/2023-09-27-ask-databricks-workflows.md

 ## ⚙️ Workflows and Delta Live Tables

 Workflows and [Delta Live Tables](https://www.databricks.com/product/delta-live-tables){:target="_blank"} complement each other.
 Workflows is great for orchestrating control flows (task 1 first, then the second, etc.).
 Delta Live Tables optimizes this control flow for you with the end goal in mind.
-In short, Workflows focuses on control flow, whereas DLT focuses on data flow.
+In short, **Workflows focuses on control flow, whereas DLT focuses on data flow**.

 ## 📊 Monitoring and Management